-Steps to benchmark CPU speed in Linux:
+Steps to benchmark CPU performance in Linux:

-1. Open the terminal application.
+1. Open the terminal on your Linux system.

 $ sudo apt update && sudo apt install --assume-yes sysbench # Ubuntu and variants